danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

 If you register both fulfillment and rejection callbacks for a Promise, and the Promise gets resolved, one of 2 callbacks will always be called

-What if the Promise itself never gets resolved iether way?
+What if the Promise itself never gets resolved either way?
 Promises provide an answer for, using a higher level abstraction called a race

 ```js
 // a utility for timing out a Promise